 Lease Addendum: Minnesota Housing requires the landlord and Participant to enter into a Lease Addendum in a format provided by Minnesota Housing.
 The Lease Addendum is a rental subsidy contract with the owner and the Administrator.
-The Lease Addendum is available on the Minnesota Housing's Housing Trust Fund webpage of Minnesota Housing's website.
+The Lease Addendum is available on Minnesota Housing's Housing Trust Fund Program Rental Assistance webpage.